docker-oxford/local-registry/README.md

 ## Download certificates

-Copy all certificate files and the private key to your local machine.
+Copy all certificate files and the private key to ``.ssl/registry/`` in your home folder on your local machine.

 ## Run registry